40net-cloud/fortinet-azure-solutions/FortiGate/AzureVirtualWAN/README.md

 In case the integrated model is doesn't fit your organisation or you already have a FortiGate cluster running in a hub spoke model you can connect this environment with Azure Virtual WAN.

 [//]: # (scenario 3)
-* Handling the inbound (north-south) connectivity use case with a separate FortiGate Next-Generation Firewall cluster in a spoke
+* [North-South](north-south): Handling the inbound connectivity from internet to your workloads connected to Azure Virtual WAN
 [//]: # (scenario 4)
 * Branch to spoke inspection - traffic inspection by the FortiGate-VM for traffic initiated in the branch or spoke
 [//]: # (scenario 5)